 It all started with a plane, a cyclone and a desire to help people.

-In 1999, Graça Machel and her husband Nelson Mandela boarded a plane to Seattle.
-The Bill & Melinda Gates Foundation and the Craig and Susan McCaw Foundation sponsored their trip, which aimed to raise awareness and funding for both Machel’s and Mandela’s respective foundations.
-At the time Gates and McCaw ran a telecommunications company, and they sent one of their executives, Blaise Judja-Sato, to South Africa as a welcoming committee to accompany Machel and Mandela on the flight.
+In 1999, Nelson Mandela and Graça Machel boarded a plane to Seattle.
+The Bill & Melinda Gates Foundation and the Craig and Susan McCaw Foundation sponsored their trip on a “Building Bridges” tour to raise awareness and funding for Machel’s and Mandela’s respective foundations.
+At the time, Gates and McCaw ran a telecommunications company, and they sent one of their executives, Blaise Judja-Sato, to South Africa to accompany Machel and Mandela on the flight.

-It was during the long flights between South Africa and the United States that Machel and Judja-Sato discovered a common passion.
-Judja-Sato, who was born in Cameroon, expressed a desire to engage in more humanitarian relief efforts in Africa.
-So, when Tropical Cyclone Eline hit Mozambique in 2000 bringing weeks of rain and devastating floods, Machel did not hesitate to call him.
-She was coordinating relief efforts through her foundation, the Foundation for Community Development (FDC), in Mozambique and she asked if his company could provide satellite phones and other equipment.
+During the long flights between South Africa and the United States, Machel and Judja-Sato discovered a shared passion.
+Judja-Sato, born in Cameroon, expressed a desire to engage in more humanitarian relief efforts in Africa.
+So, Machel did not hesitate to call him when Tropical Cyclone Eline hit Mozambique in 2000, bringing weeks of rain and devastating floods.
+She was coordinating relief efforts through her foundation, the Foundation for Community Development (FDC), in Mozambique and asked if his company could provide satellite phones and other equipment.

-Little did Judja-Sato know that by saying yes he was about to change the trajectory of his life that would eventually lead to increased access to quality health care for 46 million Africans by 2020.
+Little did Judja-Sato know that by saying yes, he was about to change the trajectory of his life, eventually leading to increased access to quality health care for 111 million Africans by 2024.

 Identifying the Problem

-During his time in Mozambique, he saw infrastructure and supply chain challenges that ultimately blocked rural communities from goods and services, and this inspired him to do more.
-In an interview with Newsweek in 2005 Judja-Sato said:
+While in Mozambique, he saw infrastructure and supply chain challenges that ultimately blocked rural communities from goods and services, inspiring him to do more.
+In an interview with Newsweek in 2005, Judja-Sato said:

-When Judja-Sato came back to Seattle he met with global health and supply chain experts.
-He made additional visits to Mozambique to meet with FDC staff and Machel, who as the former Minister for Education and former first lady of Mozambique, had a wealth of information about community needs and working with the Mozambique Government.
+When Judja-Sato returned to Seattle, he met with global health and supply chain experts.
+He made additional visits to Mozambique to meet with FDC staff and Machel, who, as the former Minister for Education and former first lady of Mozambique, had a wealth of information about community needs and working with the Mozambique government.

 Big Goals; Big Results

-Judja-Sato’s philosophy was that if you design for the lowest resource environments first, then you have a resilient model that can be adapted and scaled anywhere, so they set their sights on vaccinating every child in Cabo Delgado province.
-But to achieve this goal VillageReach needed to work with the local community and the government to make an impact.
+Judja-Sato’s philosophy was that if you design for the lowest resource environments first, then you have a resilient model that can be adapted and scaled anywhere.
+They set their sights on vaccinating every child in Cabo Delgado province.
+To achieve this goal, VillageReach needed to work with the local community and the government to make an impact.
 In a formal agreement signed in 2002, the Mozambique Ministry of Health agreed to work with FDC and VillageReach to support vaccine distribution through supply chain innovation.

 And it worked.
-After the first five years of implementation vaccine coverage rates for children 24-35 months old increased from 68.9% to 95.4%, and reports of vaccine stock outs by rural health centers decreased from 80% to 1%.
-Over time, these supply chain improvements also proved to be 17% more cost-effective for the Mozambique Government.
+After the first five years of implementation, vaccine coverage rates for children 24-35 months old increased from 68.9% to 95.4%, and reports of vaccine stockouts by rural health centers decreased from 80% to 1%.
+Over time, these supply chain improvements proved 17% more cost-effective for the Mozambique government.

 VillageReach Today

-After 20 years, VillageReach is still working in Mozambique and our expertise in getting products to people has helped to transform the public health supply chains in the countries where we work.
-This involves solving issues with transportation and cold chain logistics; finding innovative solutions to address country-specific challenges; and increasing the availability of data for supply chain decision-making.
+Years later, VillageReach is still working in Mozambique, and its expertise in getting products to people has helped transform public health supply chains.
+This involves solving transportation and cold chain logistics issues, finding innovative solutions to address country-specific challenges and increasing data availability for supply chain decision-making.